 The employer must promote equality among employees and must not discriminate among its employees or job applicants.
 Employers also have particular obligations towards disabled persons, so that they might gain employment and perform their job duties equally with other employees.

-This text discusses the new Non-discrimination Act that entered into force on 1 January 2015.
-In the case of suspected discrimination at work before the entry of the new Act into force, the old Non-discrimination Act shall be applied in its investigation.
+This text discusses the Non-discrimination Act that entered into force on 1 January 2015.
+In the case of suspected discrimination at work before the entry of the new Act into force, the older Non-discrimination Act shall be applied in its investigation.

 ‘Discrimination in working life’ is defined as treating job applicants or employees differently on the basis of a characteristic or feature of the person himself/herself or a family member of theirs.
 Such characteristics and features are known as prohibited grounds for discrimination.
 Prohibited grounds for discrimination specifically listed in the Act are: